It's easy to learn to shoot film. I promise!

 I could start with the minutiae of film photography and get into numbers, numbers, numbers.
-But instead I am going to give you one lesson that will make you a film photographer TODAY.
+But instead I am going to show you that it's easy to learn to shoot film by giving you ONE lesson that will make you a film photographer TODAY.
 If you follow this guide, you will fall in love with film.

 SO, WHY SHOOT FILM AT ALL?

 (If you want to get right to the lesson scroll past this part.)